Should a Roommate with Master Pay More?

 Should You Split Rent Based on Bedroom Features and Size?

-Master bedrooms with extra storage and en suite facilities are considered a luxury so you might consider having that roommate pay more.
+Master bedrooms with extra storage and en suite facilities (attached bathroom and closet) are considered a luxury so you might consider having that roommate pay more.
 Consider if one roommate has a huge walk-in closet when the other does not.

 parking lot urban apartment building